CrystalCover/TownOfSalem-QualityOfStrings/README.md

 - The word "hang" is replaced with "lynch", this change was mostly associated with Executioner and Jester.
 - Gender pronouns "he" and "she" are added back.
 - Death reasons are changed back to the original ones.

-How to apply:
-1. Locate the game directory.
-If you don't know where: Find the game in your library, open Properties, switch to Local Files, and click Browse.
-2. From there, go to the following directory: \TownOfSalem_Data\StreamingAssets\res\WebAssets\XMLData
-3. Open StringTable.en-US.xml.
-4. Copy the content from this repository and paste it above all \<Entry\>s, make sure that the content stays within \<StringTable\>.